degaart/scalable-font2/docs/API.md

 selects 4 bytes (8-8-8-8 xRGB).
 For performance reasons, 3 bytes (24 bit true color) mode is not supported.
 If `.w` and `.h` is not set, then no clipping will be performed.
 With `ssfn_dst.bg` being full 32 bit wide zero, `ssfn_putc` will operate in transparent background mode: it will only modify the destination buffer where the font face is set.
-To clear the glyph's background, set it to some value where the most significant byte (alpha channel for true-color mode) is 255, like 0xFF000000.
+To clear the glyph's background, set `ssfn_dst.bg` to some value where the most significant byte (alpha channel for true-color mode) is 255, like 0xFF000000.
 This will fill the background with the index 0 (palette) or full black (hicolor and truecolor modes).

 ### Return value